polkadot-fellows/RFCs/text/000x-assethub.md

 ## Summary

-This RFC proposes a change to the current deposit requirements on the Polkadot and Kusama Asset Hub for creating NFT collections.
-The objective is to lower the barrier to entry for artists, fostering a more inclusive and vibrant ecosystem, while maintaining network integrity and preventing spam.
+This RFC proposes changing the current deposit requirements on the Polkadot and Kusama Asset Hub for creating NFT collections.
+The objective is to lower the barrier to entry for artists, fostering a more inclusive and vibrant ecosystem while maintaining network integrity and preventing spam.

 ## Motivation